ever-co/ever-demand/README.md

 Please refer to our official [Platform Documentation](https://docs.ever.co) and to our [Wiki](https://github.com/ever-co/ever/wiki) (WIP).

-For quick overview of each project in the Platform (Server, Admin, Shops, etc), you can search for README.md file in the root of the projects folders.
+For a quick overview of each project in the Platform (Server, Admin, Shops, etc.), you can search for README.md file in the root of the projects folders.
 For example, see [./backend/api/README.md](backend/api/README.md) for Server (Backend) related overview.

 ## Getting Started

-We follow [Gitflow Workflow](https://nvie.com/posts/a-successful-git-branching-model) so the [`develop` branch](https://github.com/ever-co/ever/tree/develop) may be in an unstable or even broken state during development.
+We follow [Gitflow Workflow](https://nvie.com/posts/a-successful-git-branching-model), so the [`develop` branch](https://github.com/ever-co/ever/tree/develop) may be in an unstable or even broken state during development.
 Please use [releases](https://github.com/ever-co/ever/releases) or [`master` branch](https://github.com/ever-co/ever/tree/master) instead of the `develop` branch in order to get more stable code.

 ### Clone Repo